joeykrug/essays/ontopreds.md

 If you want to inspect the definition of "being a paying customer", visit http://schema.org/BuyAction .

-If you want to know who exactly is meant by "TomTom" (for all you know, my cousin could be called "TomTom" and be a customer of Neo Technology; that would make resolving a prediction harder than it should be) visit http://dbpedia.org/resource/TomTom .
+If you want to know who exactly is meant by "TomTom" (for all you know, my cousin could also be called "TomTom" and be a customer of Neo Technology; that would make resolving a prediction harder than it should be) visit http://dbpedia.org/resource/TomTom .

 And so on, and so on.